 Western MacArthur specialized in pipe insulation made with asbestos.
 Through the 1970s, the company added asbestos to:

 However, the company also made other insulation construction products for both residential and commercial facilities.

 Workers Exposed to Asbestos

 Construction workers were among those most affected.
-Carpenters, drywall installers, insulation installers, laborers, roofers, painters, and many others were likely to have been exposed to asbestos by working with Western MacArthur products.
+Carpenters, drywall installers, insulation installers, laborers, roofers, painters, and many others could have been exposed to asbestos by working with Western MacArthur products.

 Bankruptcy and Formation of Asbestos Trust

-Western MacArthur caused a lot of damage and harm to individuals and families by using asbestos in its products.
-Although it has paid out millions in settlements to victims, the money does little to make up for the losses that families have experienced.
-If you believe that these insulation or other products contributed to your case of mesothelioma, you can work with a lawyer to make a claim against the Western Asbestos Settlement Trust.Get Your FREE Mesothelioma Packet
+Western MacArthur caused significant harm to individuals and families by using asbestos in its products.
+Although it has paid out millions in settlements, money does little to make up for the losses families have experienced.
+If you believe insulation or other MacArthur products contributed to your mesothelioma, you can work with a lawyer to make a claim with the Western Asbestos Settlement Trust.Get Your FREE Mesothelioma Packet

 Page Edited by Patient Advocate Dave Foster